-- 87. These rules about a legacy transferring on a charity merger apply equally where the original legacy is to a share of something (for example, a percentage of the residue of the testator's estate). - 88.
+- 88. These rules about a legacy transferring on a charity merger apply equally where the original legacy is to a share of something (for example, a percentage of the residue of the testator's estate). - 89.
 Where there is more than one merger (for example, A and B merge to become C, but there is then later a merger of C with D to become E), new section 64D also provides that the rule applies to further mergers too.
-As such, a gift that is due to Charity A would be payable to Charity E. - 89.
+As such, a legacy that has vested (or would have vested) in Charity A would be treated as having vested in Charity E. - 90.
 New section 64E provides for a right of public access to the record of charity mergers.
-This is made available on broadly the same basis as the Register is made available under section 21 of the 2005 Act. - 90.
+This is made available on broadly the same basis as the Register is made available under section 21 of the 2005 Act. - 91.
 This section of the Bill also provides that for the purpose of this change in the law, it does not matter if the Will which gave rise to the legacy pre-dates the date of the change.
 It is possible that further transitional provision could be made by regulations in conjunction with the commencement of this section.